joanfx/sql-joins-exemplar-lab/README.md

 ---

-## Task 2: Machines Without Assigned Employees
+## Task 2: Identifying Unassigned/Rogue Machines
 **Goal:** Display all machines, even those not currently assigned to an employee.
 **Fix:** Used a `LEFT JOIN` so all machines appear, regardless of whether they match a record in `employees`.